FIVE judicial officers appointed

 - individual common law contracts.

-The Enterprise Agreement, like its predecessors, is a comprehensive agreement, however, for some employees, it may be supported by either a s 24(1) determination or a common law contract that provides additional terms and conditions (for example, as a way of retaining high-value employees).
+The Enterprise Agreement, like its predecessors, is a comprehensive agreement.
+However, for some employees, it may be supported by either an individual flexibility agreement, a s 24(1) determination or a common law contract that provides additional terms and conditions (for example, as a way of retaining high-value employees).

 AWAs may also be supported by individual s 24(1) determinations or common law contracts to provide for pay increases or additional terms and conditions, including non-salary benefits.